 The US wine multi was founded by lawyer Jess Stonestreet Jackson (1930-2011).
 The rapid rise of the company corresponds exactly to the American cliché "from dishwasher to billionaire".
 Poor Jackson grew up in various professions while studying, including hiring himself as a postman, docker, policeman, ambulance driver and lifeguard before completing his law studies and then working on real estate law.
 Bought in 1974 in the small town of Lakeport (Lake County, in the region North Coast

 ) in California

 ).
-The entire company operates under the name "Artisans & Estates Vineyards & Wineries", but is still known as "Kendall-Jackson Wine Estate & Gardens".
+The entire company operates under the name "Artisans & Estates Vineyards & Wineries", but is still known only as "Kendall-Jackson Wine Estate & Gardens".

-that through something residual sugar
+by something residual sugar

 from this grape variety.
 In 1997, Jackson lost a lawsuit against Gallo